emnh/rts/README.md

 # TODO

 ## Code
+ - Get rid of navigationPlane
+ - Modularize index.js
- - Separate game logic from rendering
+ - Keep game logic separate from rendering
+  - Separate 3D meshes from game logic
+  - What to do about TWEENS / pause?
  - Remove old bounding box mesh, use BoundingBoxHelper instead
  - Fix box mesh to contain unit exactly
  - Use BufferGeometry for bgeo in m3 loader
  - Figure out why m3 unit portraits render empty (currently replaced by a box)

 ## Functionality
+ - Better selection indication, ring
+ - Make missiles follow ground, or arc, at least not go through it
  - Make funky lighting optional via menu
  - Constrain camera controls to stay on map
- - Pathfinding / A-star
  - Minimap
    - Add terrain
    - Link minimap camera rotation to screen camera rotation?